kineticdial/blog/_posts/2019-01-11-freeze-your-constants-in-ruby.md

 header_image_caption: Photo by Agustín Lautaro on Unsplash
 ---
 Years ago I was working on a very large Ruby on Rails codebase that used constants to hold lists of credit card transaction states.
+In this post I'll be covering why _freezing_ these constants is paramount.

-For example:
+Consider this example:

 ```ruby
 # example 1